AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 equipment and from among your body parts.

-The following few commands, joined with the movement and running keys, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.
+The following few commands, joined with the movement and running keys, let you accomplish almost anything in the game, though not necessarily with the fewest keystrokes.
 You can also play the game exclusively with a mouse, or both mouse and keyboard (e.g., mouse for go-to and terrain inspection and keyboard for everything else).
 Lastly,